FOB (Transfer of Title) Point

 CLAIMS FOR SHORTAGE (WITH SUBSTANTIATING PHOTOGRAPHS) MUST BE MADE WITHIN (10) DAYS OF RECEIPT OF GOODS DIRECTLY TO OPENCHANNELFLOW.
 Regretfully, claims for shortage beyond this period will not be accepted.

-- When lifting a flume, lifting straps and spreader bars should be used.
+- When lifting a fiberglass manhole, lifting straps and spreader bars should be used.
 As always, use good rigging practices and inspect all lift equipment and goods to be lifted prior to any movement.

 - Fabric slings only should be used as chains and wire will damage fiberglass surfaces.

-- Flumes not immediately installed after delivery may be stored until the site is ready.
+- Manholes not immediately installed after delivery may be stored until the site is ready.

 - Any small or detached items should be stored (and logged as such) in a secure area.

-- Flumes should be stored in an area that clean, level, and secure.
-If a flume has been shipped on a pallet it should remain so, otherwise it should be stored in such a manner so as to protect the flow surfaces.
+- Manholes should be stored in an area that clean, level, and secure.
+If a manhole has been shipped on a pallet it should remain so, otherwise it should be stored in such a manner so as to protect the flow surfaces.